AdobeDocs/experience-manager-headless-adaptive-forms.de-DE/help/faq.md

 You can use the starter app to start developing and styling your Headless adaptive forms.
 Later on, you can use the archetype project to deploy the finished Headless adaptive forms and corresponding custom code, created using starter app, to Forms as a Cloud Service environment.
 The Forms as a Cloud Service environment helps you test and productionize the forms. -->

-## Wo kann ich eine Vorschau eines adaptiven Headless-Formulars erhalten? {#storybook-example}
+## Wo erhalte ich eine Vorschau eines adaptiven Headless-Formulars? {#storybook-example}

 Mit der Starter-App können Sie ein benutzerdefiniertes adaptives Headless-Formular rendern und in der Vorschau anzeigen.
 Sie können auch ein Beispiel für ein [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) zur Vorschau eines adaptiven Headless-Formulars bearbeiten.